linux-system-roles/sap-preconfigure/README.md

 ```

 ### Modify /etc/hosts
-If you not want the role to check and if necessary modify /etc/hosts according to SAP's requirements, set the following variable to no. Default is yes.
+If you not want the role to check and if necessary modify `/etc/hosts` according to SAP's requirements, set the following variable to `*no*`.
+Default is `*yes*`.
 ```yaml
 sap_preconfigure_modify_etc_hosts
 ```

 ### hostname
-If the role should not use the hostname as reported by Ansible (=ansible_hostname), set the following variable according to your needs:
+If the role should not use the hostname as reported by Ansible (=`ansible_hostname`), set the following variable according to your needs:
 ```yaml
 sap_hostname
 ```

 ### DNS domain name
-If the role should not use the DNS domain name as reported by Ansible (=ansible_domain), set the following variable according to your needs:
+If the role should not use the DNS domain name as reported by Ansible (=`ansible_domain`), set the following variable according to your needs:
 ```yaml
 sap_domain
 ```

 ### IP address
-If the role should not use the primary IP address as reported by Ansible (=ansible_default_ipv4.address), set the following variable according to your needs:
+If the role should not use the primary IP address as reported by Ansible (=`ansible_default_ipv4.address`), set the following variable according to your needs:
 ```yaml
 sap_ip
 ```